sjerrietukkel/functional-programming/README.md

 * Xml2js
 * Oba-Scraper

-#### Oba API
-Understanding the API was difficult especially since the documentation was outdated and was very vague.
-Daniel van de Velde helped me alot with the documentation he wrote.
-Gijs Laarman created an excellent scraper which I used for the resit.
-My original code is explained below.

 ### Research Questions

 1. Is the length of book with cats as subject longer for children's books, nature books or fairytales?